tmhglnd/collaborative-coding-practices/README.md

 ## Excercise 4

-In this exercise one of you two will be the *"initiator"*, and the other will be the *"adjuster"*.
+In this excercise one of you two will be the *"initiator"*, and the other will be the *"adjuster"*.
 The *initiator* will code new ideas and evaluate.
 After it is evaluated and you hear the result the *adjuster* will change the value or function of the thing that was just coded to something else, introducing some slight variation on the original idea.

 # 📟 Collaborative Editors